sphinx-doc/sphinx/doc/invocation.rst

    Do not emit colored output.
 (On Windows, colored output is disabled in any case.)

+.. option:: -v

+   Increase verbosity.
+This option can be given up to three times to get more debug output.
+It implies :option:`-T`.

+   .. versionadded:: 1.2

 .. option:: -q

    Do not output anything on standard output, only write warnings and errors to